DCCoder90/dengine/ReadMe.md

 Created the moveassets.bat file to automatically copy the Assets directory and all files in the bin directory to the debug output.
 Keeps issues to a minimum.
 Also created the enemy class and added it to the game.

+#### N/A

+Just wanted to quickly notate that the full path in the .run/GenerateDocumentation.xml file could potentially cause issues if the project is moved between systems.
+Will need to take care of that at some point in the future.